ansible/awx/docs/docsite/rst/userguide/users.rst

    pair: users; roles

-The set of permissions assigned to this user (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other |at| elements are Roles.
+The set of permissions assigned to this user (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other AWX elements are Roles.

 .. note::